 State Legislation & Regulation Summaries

-NAPSLO maintains relevant surplus lines regulatory information for each state.
-Relevant statutes, recent bulletins, NAPSLO comment letters to individual states and any other documentation may be accessed through the individual state pages.
+WSIA maintains relevant surplus lines regulatory information for each state.
+Relevant statutes, recent bulletins, WSIA comment letters to individual states and any other documentation may be accessed through the individual state pages.
+Click here

 to review summaries of legislation and regulations passed by each of the states.

-New York was the first state to implement a comprehensive insurance industry specific cybersecurity regulation when on March 1, 2017, the New York Department of Financial Services (DFS) issued final Cybersecurity Requirements for Financial Services companies that took effect on March 1, 2017 and will impact surplus lines brokers.
-The Cybersecurity Requirements mandate that each covered entity (including New York surplus lines licensees) must implement an extensive risk-based cybersecurity program to protect information systems and nonpublic information.
+New York was the first state to implement a comprehensive insurance industry specific cybersecurity regulation when on March 1, 2017, the New York Department of Financial Services (DFS) issued final Cybersecurity Requirements for Financial Services Companies (23 NYCRR 500).
+This regulation impacts surplus lines brokers.
+The Regulation mandated that each covered entity (including New York surplus lines licensees) must implement an extensive risk-based cybersecurity program to protect information systems and nonpublic information.
 We encourage WSIA members to look at the Key Dates and FAQs posted by DFS relating to the Regulation to help answer some questions.

-To help educate WSIA members on the new requirements, WSIA hosted a webinar on August 1, 2017, prior to one of the first “key dates” for the regulation, providing an overview of the regulation and potential compliance issues.
-You can review the information provided during the webinar at the following links:
+Additionally, to help educate WSIA members and prepare for the new requirements, WSIA hosted a webinar on August 1, 2017, prior to one of the first “key dates” for the regulation, providing an overview of the regulation and potential compliance issues.
+Information presented on the webinar is available at the below links:

 To view a recording of the webinar, click here